-- if you have had a stroke, have a mechanical heart valve, pulmonary embolus (clot in the lung) or have chronic thromboembolic pulmonary hypertension, continue your warfarin and aim for an INR of around 2.5 for a week before your procedure.
-Your anticoagulation clinic will be able to assist you in this - if you do not have any of the above, please stop warfarin 2 days before your procedure unless otherwise advised by your cardiologist - it is very important that you bring your yellow book of INR records with you
+- if you have had a stroke, mechanical heart valve, pulmonary embolus (clot in the lung) or have chronic thromboembolic pulmonary hypertension - continue your warfarin and aim for an INR of around 2.5 for a week prior to your procedure.
+Your anticoagulation clinic will be able to assist you with this - if you do not have any of above, please stop warfarin 2 days before your procedure unless otherwise advised by your cardiologist please stop taking the medication 1 day before your procedure unless otherwise advised by your cardiologist.
+(For example, if your procedure is scheduled for Monday morning, the last dose of anticoagulation medication should be taken on the Sunday morning, leaving at least 24h duration free of the anticoagulant prior to the procedure.
+If you usually take your anticoagulation medication in the evening, then the last dose should be taken on the Saturday evening prior to the procedure).

+• it is very important that you bring your yellow book of INR records for your procedure